Harvey Milk: Mayor of Castro Street

 From early in his political career, Milk displayed an affinity for building coalitions.
 The Teamsters wanted to strike against beer distributors—Coors in particular—who refused to sign the union contract.
 An organizer asked Milk for assistance with gay bars; in return, Milk asked the union to hire more gay drivers.
 A few days later, Milk canvassed the gay bars in and surrounding the Castro District, urging them to refuse to sell the beer.
 With the help of a coalition of Arab and Chinese grocers the Teamsters had also recruited, the boycott was successful.
 Milk found a strong political ally in organized labor, and it was around this time that he began to style himself "The Mayor of Castro Street".
 As Castro Street's presence grew, so did Milk's reputation.
 Tom O'Horgan remarked, "Harvey spent most of his life looking for a stage.
 On Castro Street he finally found it."

-Tensions were growing between the older citizens of the Most Holy Redeemer Parish and the gays who were entering the Castro District.
+Tensions were growing between the older citizens of the Most Holy Redeemer Parish and the gay people who were entering the Castro District.
 In 1973, two gay men tried to open an antique shop, but the Eureka Valley Merchants Association (EVMA) attempted to prevent them from receiving a business license.
 Milk and a few other gay business owners founded the Castro Village Association, with Milk as the president.
 He often repeated his philosophy that gays should buy from gay businesses.
 Milk organized the Castro Street Fair in 1974 to attract more customers to the area.
 More than 5,000 attended, and some of the EVMA members were stunned; they did more business at the Castro Street Fair than on any previous day.